New Method for Picking the 'Right' Egg in IVF

 Same-sex and single-by-choice parents are more prevalent than ever in the fertility industry, and there is no definitive, up-to-date guide to help families of all types approach egg donation, especially these niche groups.
 Resources are fragmented, true regardless of the family structure.

-The Insider's Guide to Egg Donation is the first how-to-handbook that helps families of all types navigate the less talked about but widely practiced egg donor landscape with a warm and friendly tone, giving those in search of a different kind of stork the answers and information they need as they begin to research family-building options.
+The Insider's Guide to Egg Donation is the first how-to-handbook helping families of all types navigate the less talked about but widely practiced egg donor landscape with a warm and friendly tone, giving those in search of a different kind of stork the answers and information they need as they begin to research family-building options.

-Paperback: 280 pages - Click to order/for more info:
+Paperback: 280 pages

-The Insider's Guide to Egg Donation
+Click to order/for more info: The Insider's Guide to Egg Donation

--- Start reading The Insider's Guide to Egg Donation on your Kindle in under a minute!
+Start reading The Insider's Guide to Egg Donation on your Kindle in under a minute!

 Don't have a Kindle?
 Get your Kindle here, or download a FREE Kindle Reading App.